ericworkman/saigely/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-You'll want to generate at least 1 if not 2-3 characters and set one's duty to GM.
+You'll want to generate at least 1 if not 2-3 characters.

 `Saigely.Characters.gen_character()`

 or if you want to influence the character creation process

 `Saigely.Characters.gen_character("grizzled veteran with a soft spot for dogs")`

+Set one character's duty to "gm" in the [`character list`](http://localhost:4000/characters)